-Filysical & Selisory fleeds

-Unit aim (s) The unit is designed to assess competence in
+Unit aim (s) The unit is designed to assess competence

-supporting children and young people with
+in supporting children and young people with

 additional needs in partnership with their

 carers.
 It also includes partnership working

 with other agencies and professionals.

-Assessment requirements specified by This unit must be assessed in line with Skills
+Assessment requirements specified by a This unit must be assessed in line with Skills

-a sector or regulatory body (if for Health Assessment Principles.
+sector or regulatory body (if appropriate) for Health Assessment Principles.

-appropriate) Learning Outcomes 2, 3 and 4 must be
+Learning Outcomes 2, 3 and 4 must be

 assessed in a real work environment.

-Details of the relationship of the unit N/A
+Details of the relationship of the unit and N/A

-and relevant national occupational

-standards
+-

+relevant National Occupational Standards

-Title: H/616/5357 Anatomy and Physiology for Maternity Support Workers Level: 3 Credit Value: 2 GLH: 20 TQT: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Know the anatomy and physiology of the female reproductive system 1.1 Summarise the structure and function of the female reproductive system1.2 Explain the role of hormones in female reproduction 2.
+Title: H/616/5357 Anatomy and Physiology for Maternity Support Workers Level: 3 Credit Value: 2 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Know the anatomy and physiology of the female reproductive system 1.1 Summarise the structure and function of the female reproductive system1.2 Explain the role of hormones in female reproduction 2.
 Know the anatomy and physiology of the breast 2.1 Explain the structure of the breast2.2 Describe the process of lactation Understand physical changes during pregnancy 3.1 Explain the physical changes in the body due to pregnancy3.2 Analyse physical changes which pose a risk to pregnancy Additional information about this unit N/A Unit aim (s) The aim of this unit is to provide learners with a knowledge of the anatomy and physiology of the female reproductive system and breast.
 Learners will develop an understanding of the physical changes that happen to the body during pregnancy.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
-Details of the relationship of the unit and relevant national occupational standards N/A
+Details of the relationship of the unit and relevant National Occupational Standards N/A